 La Roja Bungalows is the most Instagrammable accommodation in Nusa Penida!
 These cute wooden bungalows sleep up to 2 people featuring spacious rooms, a private bathroom, air-conditioning, and free wifi.
 There is also an outdoor swimming pool, shared lounge, and restaurant.
 An à la carte breakfast is also included.
 Perfect place to stay for couples and friends.

 The best budget accommodation in Nusa Penida!
 There are dorm rooms, double rooms, and family rooms available at Nusa Garden Bungalow at a very affordable price.
 These Balinese-style bungalows are fitted with a fan, mosquito net, and ensuite bathroom.
 Perfect for solo travelers and friends.

 FOR ALL OTHER PLACES TO STAY, SEE MY COMPLETE GUIDE ON WHERE TO STAY IN NUSA PENIDA

-Nusa Penida is quite a large island and it can take up to one hour to get from one side of the island to the other during your Nusa Penida tour.
-The best means of transport on the island is on a scooter.
+Nusa Penida is quite a large island and it can take up to one hour to get from one side of the island to the other.
+The best means of transport to visit all the beaches in Nusa Penida is on a scooter.

 When you arrive at Toya Pakeh harbor in Nusa Penida there are a number of scooter rental shops on the beachfront that will be able to sort you out with some wheels.

-I paid 70,000 IDR per day for a scooter rental which came with a full tank of gas so you can expect to pay something around that price.
+I paid 70,000 IDR per day for a scooter rental which came with a full tank of gas so you can expect to pay something around this price.

 Be sure to get a helmet as an extra precaution for riding on the roads in Nusa Penida as they are not very well maintained.